yakworks/gorm-tools/docs/repository/databinding.md

 ## Binding Associations
 Gorm tools MapBinder handles associations little differently than Grails data binder for performance reasons.
-Associations are handled differently for create vs update.

-- For create, if the association belongs to the domain which is being bound, new instance will be created.
-Else if the map contains id, reference to existing instance will be set.
+How associations are handled depends on if the associated domain belongs to the domain which is being bound.
+If the domain being bound is owning side of association and value is of type map, a new instance of associated domain is created.
+If the association does not use belongsTo then existing instance is loaded if the map contains the id.
-- Update never creates a new instance, if the map contains id reference to existing instance will be set, it will do deep databinding on associated object only if the association belongs to the object which is being bound.
+The databinding on associated domain will be performed only if it belongs to the domain which is being bound

 Example